nnellans/terraform-guide/README.md

 - `type = map`
   - This shorthand is not recommended any more.
 Instead, use `map(any)`
   - When using `map` or `map(any)` the Map values must still all be the same Type (string, number, etc.)
-- Quotes may be omitted on the keys (unless the key starts with a number, in which case quotes are required)
+- Quotes may be omitted on the Keys (unless the key starts with a number, in which case quotes are required)
 - Setting the value of a Map variable, two options:
-  - Put each pair on its own line, separated by line breaks:
+  1. Put each pair on its own line, separated by line breaks:
      ```terraform
      mapName = {
        key1 = value1
        key2 = value2
      }
      ```
-  - For a single line, you must use commas to separate each pair:
+  2. For a single line, you must use commas to separate each pair:
      ```terraform
      mapName = { key1 = value1, key2 = value2 }
      ```
-- You can use either equal signs `key1 = value1` or colons `key1: value1`.
-However, `terraform fmt` doesn't work on the colon style
+- You can use either equal signs `key1 = value1` or colons `key1: value1`
+  - However, `terraform fmt` does NOT work on the colon style
 - Using a specific value from the Map, two options:
-  - `var.mapName.key1`
+  1. `var.mapName.key1`
-  - `var.mapName["1key"]`
+  2. `var.mapName["1key"]`
-    - You must use this if the key begins with a number
+     - You must use this if the Key begins with a number
 - Some example Map Functions:
   - Return just the values from a Map:  `values(var.mapName)`

 ### Object Variables
 - This is the 'structural' version of a Map variable
-- It requires you to define a schema (within curly brackets).
-This allows you to use different variable Types for the Values of the Object
+- You are allowed to use different variable Types for each Value of the Object
+- It requires you to define a schema within Curly Brackets
   - `type = object( {schema} )`
   - Example: `type = object( { name = string, age = number } )`